Skip to Navigation

 7. Independent Director Definition

-View CII policies on other issues
+View CII Policies on Other Issues:

-3. Credit Rating Agencies
+2. Credit Rating Agencies

-5. Effective and Efficient Proxy Voting
+4. Effective and Efficient Proxy Voting

-7. Guiding Principles for Trading Practices, Commission Levels, Soft Dollars and Commission Recapture
+6. Guiding Principles for Trading Practices, Commission Levels, Soft Dollars and Commission Recapture

-8. Support of Defined Benefit Plans
+11. Support of Defined Benefit Plans